DriveQuantPublic/react-native-drivekit/packages/core/README.md

 reset();
 ```

-All data saved locally by DriveKit will be erased.
+All data saved locally will be erased and default configuration for every module will be restored.

 > ℹ️
 >